-TYPES OF ADDICTION RECOVERY PROGRAMS AT 12 KEYS
+TYPES OF ADDICTION RECOVERY PROGRAMS We offer

-As mentioned before, we at 12 Keys can help people addicted to all kinds of different substances finally put an end to their active addiction and get moving on the road to recovery.
+As mentioned before, we can help people addicted to all kinds of different substances finally put an end to their active addiction and get moving on the road to recovery.
 We understand that every single person who comes to our treatment center is going to have different needs than the rest, which is why we work directly with each one of our clients to develop a personalized treatment plan based on those needs.
 To ensure that we are placing each client in the right programming, we will ask questions regarding family history of substance abuse, what type of substances the client is addicted to, how long his or her addiction has been occurring, and what other physical and/or mental health issues they are currently experiencing.
 Gathering this and other information not only helps us place each client, but it also allows us to get to know him or her better so we can start to forge a productive, respectful, and compassionate relationship with him or her.

-At 12 Keys, we offer a wide range of programming options for those who are ready to stop their active addiction, including residential treatment, intensive outpatient programming (IOP), outpatient treatment, and aftercare programming.
+We offer a wide range of programming options for those who are ready to stop their active addiction, including residential treatment, intensive outpatient programming (IOP), outpatient treatment, and aftercare programming.

 Are You Or A Loved One Struggling?